 Step into the Lewis & Clark Interpretive Center for interactive exhibits.
 Find overgrown ruins of military bunkers and coast defense batteries, and hear tales of two lighthouses and the first attempts to reach the Columbia River by ocean.

-Hike through old-growth forest, around freshwater lakes, saltwater marshes and ocean tidelands.
+Hike through old-growth forest or around freshwater lakes, saltwater marshes and ocean tidelands.
 Gape at the breathtaking views.
-Skippers, launch your boats from Baker Bay.
+Launch your boat from Baker Bay.
 Benson Beach is a popular clam-digging destination, and fishers love to set up on the North Jetty to catch salmon and crab.
-The beaches at Cape Disappointment also lure kite-fliers, sand castle-builders and those who love to walk and explore.
+The beaches at Cape Disappointment also lure kite-fliers, sand-castle builders and those who love to walk and explore.